Claim: Image shows the warship USS New York, built using steel from the World Trade Center.

 The ship's motto? — 'Never Forget'

-According to the Associated Press, the USS New York will be the fifth ship of its class, at least two more of which will also be named for locations associated with the 9/11 attacks:
+According to the Associated Press, the USS New York would be the fifth ship of its class, at least two more of which will also be named for locations associated with the 9/11 attacks:

 USS New York is the fifth in a new class of warship designed for missions that include special operations against terrorists.
 It will carry a crew of 360 sailors and 700 combat-ready Marines to be delivered ashore by helicopters and assault craft.